redbco/infermesh/docs/CRATES.md

 # Crates Overview – infermesh

-This document provides an in-depth description of each crate in the **infermesh** repository.
+This document provides an in-depth description of each crate in the **InferMesh** repository.
 It complements the shorter overview in the [README.md](../README.md).

 ---